eclipse-archived/ceylon-lang.org/documentation/1.0/reference/tool/ant-ceylond.md

 ## Description

-The `<celyond>` ant task supports documentation of Ceylon and Java source code to a Ceylon repository using the [Ant build tool](http://ant.apache.org).
+The `<ceylond>` ant task supports documentation of Ceylon and Java source code to a Ceylon repository using the [Ant build tool](http://ant.apache.org).
 It provides similar features to the [`ceylond`](../ceylond) command line tool.